Overview

 column, we see that 100 replicates were successfully

-run for each level value combination.
-Results for individual simulation
+run for each scenario.
+Results for individual simulation replicates can

 dataframe.